00nx6/dnd/README.md

 __party__:
 Contains the player and companions.

-Mainly manages turns in combat for the npcs
-Also keeps track of party level.
-This decides How strong companions are.
+Mainly manages turns in combat for the npcs and also keeps track of party level.
+This decides how strong companions are.

 The amount of enemies to be slain before a party level up is as follows:
 Level: number_of_enemies
    - 1: 1